Iowa beginning farmer tax credits and loan programs

 The Agricultural Assets Transfer Tax Credit, commonly referred to as the Beginning Farmer Tax Credit program, allows agricultural asset owners to earn tax credits for leasing their land, equipment, and/or breeding livestock to beginning farmers.

-The maximum credit is $50,000.
-Terms include a seven percent tax credit for cash rent leases or a 17 percent tax credit for crop share leases.
-Lease terms and duration are set by the asset owner, but must be a two to five year lease term.
-There is additional credit available if the beginning farmer is a veteran.
-Flexible leases may be submitted, but no tax credit is available for the bonus portion of a flexible lease.
+The maximum credit is $50,000 per application with the same asset owner and beginning farmer.
+Terms include a 5% tax credit for cash rent leases or a 15% tax credit for crop share leases.
+Lease terms and duration are set by the asset owner but must be a two to five year lease term.
+Flexible leases may be submitted, but no tax credit is available for the bonus portion of a flexible lease if there are variable factors used to determine the bonus; the asset owner will receive a 5% tax credit on the base cash rent that is stated in the lease.

-All tax credit applications must be submitted by September 1 to be considered for that tax year, with a late fee applied after July 1.
+All tax credit applications must be submitted by August 1 to be considered for that tax year.